yffenim/fire_native/README.md

 If you have used `yarn` to install any dependencies, please remove the `yarn.lock` and re-install modules with `npm`.

+If there are still cache issues, please try:

+_(Note that if you do not have `watchman` installed or if your DIR is slightly different, you may have to install watchman and/or modify the exact command you use.)_

+`watchman watch-del-all`

+`rm -rf $TMPDIR/react-native-packager-cache-*`

+`rm -rf $TMPDIR/metro-bundler-cache-*`

+`rm -rf node_modules/`

+`npm cache clean --force`

+` npm install && npm start -- --reset-cache`

 ## Instructions for Dev

 `app.jsx` -> entrypoint

 `screens` -> self-explanatory

-`containers` -> stateful components (the ones making API calls) `components` -> stateless components
+`containers` -> stateful components (the ones making API calls)

+`components` -> stateless components

 `helpers` -> function imports

 `__tests__` -> tests using jest with `npm run test`

 ## Tree hierarchy

 [DashboardScreen]

 [[UserGreeting, InputMoment, DisplayMoments]]

 [[],[InputSlider, SubmitButton],[UpdateMomentsList, DisplayMomentsList]]

 ### Thank you